jfarek/alignstats/README.md

         -n INT      Maximum number of records to keep in memory.
         -p          Use separate threads for reading and processing records (requires builtin pthread support).
+        -P INT      Number of HTSlib decompression threads to spawn.

     File options:
         -i INPUT    Read INPUT as the input SAM, BAM, or CRAM file (stdin).
 Input